MoisesTapia/terra-wordpress/README.md

 # Terra-Wordpress

-## Deploy a Wordpress with MYSQL with docker an terraform
+## Deploy a Wordpress with MYSQL with docker and terraform

 ### Info

-No. containers: 2
+No. containers: 2 <br>
-Terraform version: Terraform v0.12.24
+Terraform version: v0.12.24 <br>
 Docker version: 19.03.13, build 4484c46d9d

 ## How to deploy